 In recent years, some local governments have considered or passed laws restricting what salary information employers and recruiters are permitted to require or ask.

 Perhaps most notably, New York City recently passed a law prohibiting businesses from asking for candidates’ salary information or using any information they might have gathered in determining an applicant’s compensation.
-A similar law was also passed last year for the state of Massachusetts and this year in Philadelphia.
+A similar law was also passed recently for the state of Massachusetts and in Philadelphia.
 California is considering similar legislation, and it was considered but ultimately rejected in Illinois.

 Such regulations are still rare, and those that exist tend to be controversial.
 But regardless, it’s always wise to know your options and empower yourself with and understanding of your legal rights.
 Understand that these laws can change over time, and each one may offer different protections and mandates from the others.

 Take Some Time to Understand Your Real Compensation Level

 So, how much do you get paid?
 Think about it.
 You’d be surprised how many people don’t even know what to say, even when they want to be cooperative with a marketing recruiting agency.